harrykipper/covid/README.md

 ## Model configuration

-The model can be configured changing the transition probabilities and timings at the beginning of the Code section in Netlogo and the following parameters in Netlogo's interface:
+The model can be configured changing the transition probabilities and timings in DiseaseConfig.nls and the following parameters in Netlogo's interface:

 | Parameter 		      | Description
 | --------------------------- | ------------------------------------------------------------ |